tednaleid/ganda/README.md

          --insecure, -k                   if flag is present, skip verification of https certificates --silent, -s                     if flag is present, omit showing response code for each url only output response bodies
-         --no-color                       if flag is present, don't add color to success/warn messages --retry value                    max number of retries on transient errors (5XX status codes/timeouts) to attempt (default: 0)
+         --no-color                       if flag is present, don't add color to success/warn messages --json-envelope                  EXPERIMENTAL: if flag is present, emit result with JSON envelope with url, status, length, and body fields, assumes result is valid json
+         --retry value                    max number of retries on transient errors (5XX status codes/timeouts) to attempt (default: 0)
          --help, -h                       show help
          --version, -v                    print the version